 In sum, the area data, which was derived from a different data source than the PSID, tell a similar story about the positive association of unionism to the income progress of young persons.
 The data also show that unionism is highly correlated with the well-being of all children in an area, not just children of union parents.
-While the data do not allow us to decompose the area effects into those due to more young people growing up in union homes or larger spillover effects, the similarity of the estimated union effects provides some assurance that the results are not the artifact of a particular kind of data or modeling exercise.
+While the data do not allow for decomposition of the area effects into those due to more young people growing up in union homes or larger spillover effects, the similarity of the estimated union effects provides some assurance that the results are not the artifact of a particular kind of data or modeling exercise.

 Discussion

 The evidence in this paper shows that parents’ unionism has a significant relationship with their offspring’s well-being.
 The adult offspring of unionized parents earn higher labor income compared to the offspring of non-unionized parents.
 The offspring of unionized parents also attain higher levels of education and better health status.
 The intergenerational union premium is stronger for less educated/skilled parents than for more educated/skilled parents.
 The evidence also suggests that there may be spillover effects of unionism.
-We find that relative to their parents, the children of an area with high union density are better off.
+Relative to their parents, the children of an area with high union density are better off.

-Our findings suggest a strong relationship exists between unions, mobility, and the middle class.
+These findings suggest a strong relationship exists between unions, mobility, and the middle class.
 Proving causality, however, is difficult without experimental or quasi-experimental data, which have become the gold standard in modern empirical economics.
-But we hope that these findings will trigger further research into whether a causal relationship between unions and intergenerational mobility exists.
+But these findings hopefully will trigger further research into whether a causal relationship between unions and intergenerational mobility exists.

-If there is a causal component to the strong correlations we have found, the natural implication is that the US will find it harder to address the problem of the diminishing middle-income group than if trade unions were as strong and viable as they were 30, 40, or 50 years ago.
+If there is a causal component to the strong correlations found, the natural implication is that the United States will find it harder to address the problem of the diminishing middle-income group than if trade unions were as strong and viable as they were 30, 40, or 50 years ago.
 A strong union movement is not simply sufficient for high levels of intergenerational mobility and middle-class membership, but it could be necessary.
 If that is the case, it will be difficult to meaningfully increase intergenerational mobility and rebuild the middle class without also rebuilding unions or some comparable worker-based organizations.

-Reference
+References

 Card, David.
 1992.
 “The Effect of Unions on the Distribution of Wages: Redistribution or Relabelling?”
-National Bureau of Economic Research Working Paper 4195.
+NBER Working Paper 4195.

-Card, David, Thomas Lemieux and W. Craig Riddell.
+Card, David, Thomas Lemieux, and W. Craig Riddell.
 2004.
 “Unions and Wage Inequality.”
-Journal of Labor Research 25.
+Journal of Labor Research 25 (4): 519–59.

-Cox, James M. and Ronald L. Oaxaca.
-1982.
-“The Political Economy of Minimum Wage Legislation,” Economic Inquiry, 20 (4): 533-555.

-Current Population Survey March data extracts, Center for Economics Policy Research.
-Available at http://ceprdata.org/cps-uniform-data-extracts/march-cps-supplement/march-cps-data (last accessed November 2014).
+Center for Economics Policy Research.
+2014.
+Current Population Survey March Data Extracts. http://ceprdata.org/cps-uniform-data-extracts/march-cps-supplement/march-cps-data.

 Chetty, Raj, Nathaniel Hendren, Patrick Kline, and Emmanuel Saez.
 2014.
-“Where is the Land of Opportunity: The Geography of Intergenerational Mobility in the United States,” Quarterly Journal of Economics,129 (4): 1553-1623.
+“Where is the Land of Opportunity: The Geography of Intergenerational Mobility in the United States.”
+The Quarterly Journal of Economics 129 (4): 1553–623.

 Corak, Miles.
 2013.
-“Income Inequality, Equality of Opportunity, and Intergenerational Mobility,” Journal of Economic Perspectives, 27 (3): 79-102.
+“Income Inequality, Equality of Opportunity, and Intergenerational Mobility.”
+Journal of Economic Perspectives 27 (3): 79–102.

+Cox, James M., and Ronald L. Oaxaca.
+1982.
+“The Political Economy of Minimum Wage Legislation.”
+Economic Inquiry 20 (4): 533–55.

 DiNardo, John, Nicole M. Fortin, and Thomas Lemieux.
 1996.
-“Labor Market Institutions and the Distribution of Wages, 1973-1992: A Semiparametric Approach,” Econometrica, 64 (6): 1001-1044.
+“Labor Market Institutions and the Distribution of Wages, 1973–1992: A Semiparametric Approach.”
+Econometrica 64 (6): 1001–44.

 Farber, Henry S. 2005.
-“Nonunion Wage Rates and the Threat of Unionization,” Industrial Relations Review, 28 (3): 335-352.
+“Nonunion Wage Rates and the Threat of Unionization.”
+Industrial Relations Review 28 (3): 335–52.